macroecology/letsR/README.md

 This is a package developed in the UFG (Universidade Federal de Goiás), specifically in LETS (Laboratório de Ecologia Teórica e Síntese).

-It has some usefull functions for researchers of ecology and evolution.
+It has some usefull functions for researchers in ecology and evolution.

-The package is in continuos development, so suggestions are welcome.
+The package is still in continuos development.
+Suggestions are welcome!!

 We hope you enjoy it.